MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample6.md

 * [SoPathTracerMaskVolume](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Standard/Documentation/Publish/ModuleReference/SoPathTracerMaskVolume.html#SoPathTracerMaskVolume) can be used to mask voxels in [SoPathTracerVolume](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Standard/Documentation/Publish/ModuleReference/SoPathTracerVolume.html#SoPathTracerVolume) volumes
   * Allows to load a 8bit mask volume
-  * THe mask volume can be used by any volume or instance
+  * The mask volume can be used by any volume or instance
   * It allows to:
     * Change the alpha and color of inside/outside voxels
     * Change the tag value (see `SoPathTracerVolume`)